top of page

 C

-hoosing your favourite hot hatch is a lot like choosing your favourite James Bond.
-You enjoy all the films, but one actor's portrayal always resonates more than the rest.
-For some, it’s a logical choice; for most, it’s emotional – and nine times out of 10, it’s the Bond you grew up with.
+hoosing your favourite hot hatch is a lot like choosing your favourite James Bond: you can try and make a logical argument, but one actor’s portrayal will always resonate more than the others.
+And nine times out of ten, it’ll be the Bond you grew up with.

-Much like Daniel Craig’s Bond was (boot spoiler alert) killed off in No Time to Die, the Hyundai i20 N has also recently met its end, a casualty of ever-tightening emissions regulations.
-To my mind, the traditional small hot hatch is dying with it.
+Just as Daniel Craig’s Bond was (boot spoiler alert) killed off in No Time to Die, the Hyundai i20 N has also recently met its end as a casualty of ever-tightening emissions regulations.
+To my mind, the curtain is falling on the old school hot hatch with it.

-I’m fully aware that other hot hatches are still on sale such as the VW Polo GTI or Mini Cooper S, with a ‘new’ JCW on the horizon.
-But neither of these cars feel like they’re putting the driver first.
-They change direction as if developed for someone who desires a sporty version of a regular car – not for someone who sets an early alarm to chase the thrill of a twisty road at first light.
+I’m fully aware that other hot hatches are still on sale such as the VW Polo GTI or Mini Cooper S, with a revised JCW on the horizon.
+But neither of these cars feels like it’s putting the driver first.
+They change direction as if developed for someone who desires a sporting version of a regular car, not for someone who sets an early alarm to chase the thrill of a twisty road at first light.
 And given you’re reading this publication, that probably means you.

 AUTHOR